TyrangYang/TyrangYang_blog_jekyll/_posts/2019-08-28-concurrent-programming-1.md

 ![interleaving]({{site.url}}{{site.baseurl}}/public/images/2019-08-28-concurrent-programming-1/interleaving.png)

-iterleaving.
+interleaving.

 For this one. m = n = 2.
 That will have 4!/2!2! = 24 / 4 = 6.

-There are 6 interleavings.
+There are 6 interleaving.

-All 6 interleavings are called transition system.
+All 6 interleaving are called transition system.